ClickCease

 Driving under the influence of alcohol and/or drugs is illegal under California Vehicle Code Section 23152 (a).
 While using recreational marijuana is legal under state law, it is still illegal to operate a vehicle while under the influence.
 Drivers who are in violation and cause an injury accident can face criminal charges as well as civil liability.

-If you or a loved one has been injured or if you have lost a loved one due to the negligence of an impaired driver, please contact an experienced California car accident lawyer who has successfully represented DUI victims and their families to obtain more information about pursuing your legal rights.
+If you or a loved one has been injured or if you have lost a loved one due to the negligence of an impaired driver, don’t hesitate to get in touch with an experienced California car accident lawyer who has successfully represented DUI victims and their families to obtain more information about pursuing your legal rights.

 FREE Case Evalution